 Dawn realized what she was saying.
 "Good point."
-She hurried to catch up with her watcher.
+She hurried to catch up with Spike.

-They walked for a few minutes, then Spike glanced at her.
+They walked for a few minutes, then he glanced at her.
 "Were you serious about needing to slay?"

 Dawn nodded.
-She looked around, saw a recently disturbed grave.
+She looked around and saw a recently disturbed grave.

 Spike pointed, "I think you'll find the former occupant in that clump of trees there."

 She was off, her instincts telling her to go slow, the anxiety urging her to do it fast.
 Her instincts won.
 She crept through the trees; saw the vampire long before he saw her.